 Scottish Borders Center Parcs

-The South of Scotland Destination Alliance (SSDA) strongly welcomes the proposal to build Scotland’s first Center Parcs village in the Scottish Borders, as it will bring significant economic and community benefit.
+The South of Scotland Destination Alliance (SSDA) strongly welcomes the proposal to build Scotland’s first Center Parcs village in the Scottish Borders, in accordance with the stated views of the majority of SSDA Members we represent.

 In addition to the 750-800 construction jobs, the proposed new Center Parcs site will create an estimated 1,200 permanent new jobs; the overwhelming majority of which will be locally filled.
 As such, it has the potential to transform the central Scottish Borders, bringing new opportunities to towns like Hawick, Selkirk, Jedburgh and Galashiels.
 This will give young people a reason to stay in the Borders and invest in careers in the visitor economy.